-Freeways and arterial roads in the County that provide access to popular attractions may experience higher visitor trip volumes on weekend days compared to weekdays.
-Tourists have similar needs to residents and commuting employees-all need efficient ways to move around the County.
-Tourists, because they are generally less familiar with the County, appreciate signs and markers that can help them find their destinations.
-At the same time, the County's visitors also expect a pleasing driving experience that emphasizes the area's scenic beauty and minimizes sign clutter and other visual intrusions which detract from that beauty.
+Tourists have similar needs to residents-both need efficient ways to move around the County.
+Tourists, because they are generally less familiar with the County, appreciate wayfinding signage and markings that can help them find their destinations.
+At the same time, the County's visitors also expect a pleasing driving experience that emphasizes the area's scenic beauty and minimizes sign clutter and other intrusions which detract from that beauty.
 This issue is addressed in the Community Character Element of this General Plan.